ahmetavc/Evolution/README.md

 # Evolution

 Evolution is a survival sandbox environment about creatures competing over food.
+Project's main aim is to create a suitable environment for students to create their machine learning models.
+What is expected from players is to create a creature model that can survive the longest in the game.

 The world consists of 4 components: